MicrosoftDocs/Viva/Viva/insights/personal/teams/protect-time.md

     * If you'd like a Teams reminder to begin focus mode.
     * If you'd like Teams to silence notifications during scheduled focus time.

-At any time after the initial setup, you can confirm or change any of the options or leave the plan by selecting **Focus plan preferences** in **Settings** (gear icon).
+At any time after the initial setup, you can confirm or change any of the options or leave the plan by selecting **Focus plan preferences** in **Settings** (gear icon) within the Viva Insights in Teams app.

 ![Book focus time.](Images/pt-focus-2.png)